Jacob-Link/Project-1-Spark-DistributedDB/README.md

-# project 1 - PySpark | Distributed Data
+# Project 1 - PySpark | Distributed Data

 Project utilizing PySpark to load, clean, extract insights, design a distributed DB based on the insights found, and deploy the design constraints.